Hecuba: Offspring

-Hecuba had 19 children, some of which included major characters of Homer's Iliad such as the warriors Hector and Paris, as well as the prophetess Cassandra.
+Hecuba had 19 children, some of whom included major characters of Homer's Iliad such as the warriors Hector and Paris, as well as the prophetess Cassandra.
 Two of them, Hector and Troilus, are said to have been born as a result of Hecuba's relationship with the god Apollo.
 Other named children of Hecuba by Priam are Helenus, Deiphobus, Laodice, Polyxena, Creusa, Polydorus, Polites, Antiphus, Pammon, Hipponous and Iliona.